vintagegamingsystems/Disk-Low-Level-Discovery-for-Physical-Disk-within-Windows-Performance-Monitoring-in-Zabbix-2.0/README.md

 If you add a physical disk to the computer and the populated discovered items become unsupported, restart the agent.
 They should become supported and begin transmitting metrics once again.

-The included template has 20 or so prototype items within the discovery rule.
+The included template has 21 prototype items within the discovery rule.
 It monitors the following Windows performance items:

 % Disk  Read Time